Folke Bernadotte

 Folke Bernadotte, Count of Wisborg (/sv/; 2 January 1895 – 17 September 1948) was a Swedish nobleman and diplomat.
-In World War II, he negotiated the release of about 450 Danish Jews and 30,550 non-Jewish prisoners of many nations from the Nazi German Theresienstadt concentration camp.
+In World War II, he negotiated the release of about 450 Danish Jews and 30,550 non-Jewish prisoners of many nations from the Nazi German Theresienstadt Ghetto.
 (Note: The precise number is not officially recorded.
 A count of the first 21,000 included 8,000 Danes and Norwegians, 5,911 Poles, 2,629 French, 1,615 stateless Jews and 1,124 Germans.
 The total number of Jews was 6,500 to 11,000 depending on definitions.)
 They were released on 14 April 1945.
 In 1945 he received a German surrender offer from Heinrich Himmler, though the offer was ultimately rejected by the allies.

 After the war, Bernadotte was unanimously chosen to be the United Nations Security Council mediator in the Arab–Israeli conflict of 1947–1948.
-He was assassinated in Jerusalem in 1948 by the paramilitary Zionist group Lehi while pursuing his official duties.
-Upon his death, Ralph Bunche took up his work at the UN, successfully mediating the 1949 Armistice Agreements between Israel and Egypt.
+He was assassinated in Jerusalem in 1948 by the Zionist paramilitary group Lehi while pursuing his official duties.
+Upon his death, Ralph Bunche took up his work at the UN, mediating the 1949 Armistice Agreements between Israel and Egypt.